 Conclusion

-While no counter measure is perfect at preventing Account Takeovers, the potential loss of reputation and damage to clients makes it imperative that website site owners take all possible steps to prevent them.
-While users also bear responsibility for securing their accounts, Websites that hold sensitive information need to take every step possible to protect themselves and their users, not just washing their hands and blaming the victims.
+While no countermeasure is perfect at preventing Account Takeovers, the potential loss of reputation and damage to clients makes it imperative that website owners take practical steps to prevent them.
+While users also bear responsibility for securing their accounts, websites that hold sensitive information need to take every possible step to protect themselves and their users, not just wash their hands and blame the victims.